ByronOfMunster/GettingCleaningData-CourseProject/GettingCleaningData-CourseProject/README.md

  Step 7:  Get a list of column indexes whose feature description contains
           "mean()" or "std()".

           Use this to list issolate and extract only those columns into new data frames, one for test and one for train.

+          Convert all remaing column names to lower case, remove hyphens and parenthesis to improve readability and codability.

 	Creates new data frames:
 	-  X_test_std_and_mean_cols_only
 	-  X_train_std_and_mean_cols_only